First He Beat Up His Girlfriend, Now He’s Selling Cryptocurrency With Paris Hilton

 If her social media posts were any indication, Paris Hilton was busy attending the Burning Man festival this weekend.
 But between tweets from the festival grounds, the heiress found time to hype a new investment.

 “Looking forward to participating in the new @LydianCoinLtd Token!”
-Hilton (or a social media manager) tweeted Sunday, above a glamour shot of the proto-Kardashian wearing a golf ball-sized cocktail ring. “#ThisIsNotAnAd #CryptoCurrency #BitCoin #ETH #BlockChain”
+Hilton (or a social media manager) tweeted Sunday, above a glamour shot of her wearing a golf ball-sized cocktail ring. “#ThisIsNotAnAd #CryptoCurrency #BitCoin #ETH #BlockChain”

 The shiny cocktail ring hid an ugly fact: LydianCoin, the new cryptocurrency Hilton is boosting, is a product of Silicon Valley CEO and admitted domestic abuser Gurbaksh Chahal.
 Chahal is running the company on borrowed time before an appeal in his second domestic assault case.